 Australian Supporters (ASs) are individuals, relatives of the applicant, community organisations, registered charities or businesses who work with APOs to support CSP clients.
-ASs may offer their support in various ways, for example by:
+ASs may offer their support in various Affairs ways, for example by:

-- introducing potential applicants to APOs - setting up an employment pathway with stepping stones leading to a job, such as a course of study and a traineeship, apprenticeship or supervised on-the-job experience paying or contributing to the payment of costs such as visa application charges, airfares, and the cost of medical examinations and any diagnostic tests or treatment needed to meet the health requirement. donating household goods, accommodation and providing in-kind support.

-ASs may seek contributions from other members of the community and organisations to help them supports.
+- introducing potential applicants to APOs - Introducing potential applicants to APOS setting up an employment pathway with stepping stones leading to a job, such as a course of study and a traineeship, apprenticeship or supervised on-the-job experience paying or contributing to the payment of costs such as visa application charges, airfares, and the cost of medical examinations and any diagnostic tests or treatment needed to meet the health requirement. donating household goods, accommodation and providing in-kind support.
+ASs may seek contributions from other members of the community and organisations to help them support clients by Dep clients.